P-p-H-d/mlib/README.md

 It also define the iterator name##\_it\_t and its associated methods as "static inline" functions.

-The object oplist is expected to have at least the following operators (INIT\_SET, SET and CLEAR), otherwise default operators are used.
+The object oplist is expected to have at least the following operators (CLEAR), and usually (INIT, INIT\_SET, SET and CLEAR) otherwise default operators are used.
 If there is no given oplist, the default oplist for standard C type is used or a globally registered oplist is used.
 The created methods will use the operators to init-and-set, set and clear the contained object.